-We will keep in touch with you through regular newsletters and other letters as and when required.
-Please check your child's bag and pockets daily for communications sent to you.
-If you have a concern please do not wait until Parent Conferences to speak to your class teacher.
-The best way to do this is to write in or telephone to request an appointment, giving a couple of suggested times and days.
+We will keep in touch with you through email and when required by phone.
+If you have a concern please do not wait until Parent Conferences to speak to your class teacher or other member of staff.
+The best way to do this is to send a message via parentmessages@williamtyndale.islington.sch.uk or telephone to request an appointment with the class teacher, giving a couple of suggested times and days.
 This helps us to get back to you promptly.
-When you have an appointment, please come to the main office; they will let the teacher know that you have arrived.
+When you have an appointment, please come to the main office; they will let the staff member know that you have arrived.
 In order to keep our school community safe at all times, we do not allow parents to enter classrooms other than when prearranged.
-Spare copies of letters sent home are available from your class teacher or the school office if needed.
+We will aim to respond to you within 48 hours.